Deep-Symmetry/beat-link/README.md

 > CDJ to experiment with, although that's an unlikely stretch goal.
 > :grinning:

+### Contributing in Other Ways

+If you have ideas, discoveries, or even code you’d like to share, that’s fantastic!
+Please take a look at the [guidelines](CONTRIBUTING.md) and get in touch!

 ## License

 <img align="right" alt="Deep Symmetry" src="assets/DS-logo-bw-200-padded-left.png">